All Magic: The Gathering color combination names

 Recommended Videos

-What are MTG color combinations?
+What are the MTG color combinations?

 Sorin and Nahiri standing before MTG Eldrazi